An Evans function for the linearised 2D Euler equations using Hill's determinant: A Hill determinant

 \section{A Hill determinant}

-In order to prove facts about the spectrum of the linearised Euler equations via the discriminant of Hill's equation we are now going to use Hill's determinant.
+In order to prove facts about the spectrum of the linearised Euler equations via the discriminant of Hill's equation we use Hill's determinant.
 This is slightly more general than in \cite{MW66} because here $Q(\eta)$ is a complex valued function, but this does not affect the computation of the Hill determinant.
-We need to first find the complex Fourier series of the function
+We need to first find the complex Fourier series of the function $Q(\eta)$ defined in \cref{eq:hill}.
+The Fourier series is conveniently expressed in terms of a parameter $s$ related to $c$ by